The Sounds of Christmas

 Picture

-We know that you may not be ready for Christmas music (either now or on the first of November when our new season starts), but when you are, we're ready for you!
-We're playing the best variety of Christmas music, with all your favorite tunes and favorite artists, and in November, we'll be adding hundreds of brand new songs!
+We get that you may not be ready for Christmas music, yet, but when you are, we're ready for you!
+We're playing the best variety of Christmas music, with all your favorite tunes and favorite artists, along with hundreds of brand new songs!

 Thanks so much for stopping by, and for listening!